SimoneTestino/SimoneTestino/content/ColivingLiguria/Houses/Ville Chiappella/Properties/Terreni oltre Torrente.md

 - **Particella 104 (600 m²):** Half of it is woodland, offering potential for wood harvesting.
 - **Particella 105 (640 m²):** Already cleared of wood.

 Being flat and close to the stream, these lands are particularly suitable for **agricultural purposes** and grazing.
 They are the designated home for the horses of the ColivingLiguria community.
 Upcoming work will focus on preparing this area to safely host the animals.
-You can read the detailed preparation plan on the **[[Setting up the Terrains]]** page.
+You can read the detailed preparation plan on the **[[Terrain Setup Plan]]** page.

 **Buildability (CDU Verification):** According to the **CDU 2025/102**, these lands fall under **Zone E (Agricultural)**.
 - **Residential Construction:** Excluded due to the **ANI-MA** classification.